caderek/arrows/packages/multimethod/README.md

 ### Extending multimethods

-The multimethod is immutable, so we can't add / override methods, but we can easily create a new multimethod based on the existing one.
+The multimethod is immutable, so we can't add/override methods, but we can easily create a new multimethod based on the existing one.
 In fact, every time we execute the `method` function, we create a new multimethod.
 This multimethod will have all cases the old one has, plus the new method (you can also "replace" a method by using the same caseValue as an existing one).

 #### Extending with a single method

-You can create a new multimethod with new method by executing `method` function and passing a base multimethod as an argument to the second chunk.
+You can create a new multimethod with a new method by executing `method` function and passing a base multimethod as an argument to the second chunk.

 Examples: